 Next I removed the seat assembly.
 Its easy to remove, usually only two bolts.
 This one was a little more complicated.

 Next remove the radiator hoses and radiator.
 The radiator is held in place by two captive carriage bolts at the bottom.
 There are supposed to be two rubber pads between the radiator and the frame.
-Mine were missing, you will probably want to buy new ones whether yours are there or not.
+Mine were missing, you will probably want to buy or make new ones whether yours are there or not.

 Remove fan belt, wiring, and gauges.
 Then it's time to start scraping, power-washing, and sanding.
-Some people use a portable sand-blaster but I don't like getting sand EVERYWHERE, so I generally stick to the manual methods.
+Some people use a power washer or even a portable sand-blaster but I don't like getting sand EVERYWHERE, so I generally stick to the manual methods.
 My philosophy is that any paint that survives this process is stuck good enough to just stay there.
 Once cleaning and scraping is done, I like to shoot a coat of primer especially on all bare metal.
 This helps me spot any areas that need more attention, before I start spraying real paint.
 The dash had to come off so I could clean out a pack rats nest behind it.
 Got rid of several years worth of nest-building, nuts, droppings, etc.

 Here is BUGS, after painting two coats of RustOleum Sunrise Red No.7762.